How to Set a Table for Any Occasion

 That said, the complexity of your dinner table setting will depend on the occasion and the meal, as well as your personal preferences.
 The more courses and options, the more utensils you’ll need to arrange—and the more table-setting know-how you’ll want to acquire.

 Our recommendation?
 Start with the basics and then build up complexity as needed.
-We’ll take you through three levels of formality so you can know how to set a table for any meal.
+We’ll take you through three levels of formality so you know how to set a table for any meal.

 #1 Settings for Casual Occasions: Start with an Outline